 A Break-Up Revenge

 When Rachel's (Celesta DeAstis) boyfriend, Troy (Mark Grossman - Double Mommy), asked her to act sexy and take off her top so he could take photos she was reluctant but did so as he turned on the charm.
 So when they break-up, at the top of Rachel's priorities is to make sure he deletes those photos from his phone.
 But when Rachel starts getting hassle from some guys at the coffee shop where she works she learns that those photos have been uploaded to a revenge site.
-Desperate Rachel turns to her mum, Barbara (Jennifer Dorogi), who sets about getting the site to take down the images.
+Desperate Rachel turns to her mum, Barbara (Jennifer Dorogi), who sets about getting the site to take down the pictures of her daughter.
 When that fails and results in abuse Barbara and Rachel are forced to take matters in to their own hands to try and bring an end to this nightmare.

 "Break-Up Nightmare" is one of those made for TV movies, in this case a Lifetime movie, which ends up a frustrating as hell.
-It's frustrating because it takes a real life issue but then thanks to poor acting and needless storyline twists it ends up ridiculous.
-As such whilst there is this worthwhile drama which shows some of the ins and outs of revenge porn such as the law when it comes to nude pics it then tosses outrageous drama in to the mix such as Barbara driving down a dark road to confront a van driver who is following her.
-It is such a flip flop movie because for every good point that it makes it then has something bad.
+It's frustrating because it takes a real life issue but then thanks to poor acting and needless storyline twists ends up being ridiculous.
+As such whilst there is this worthwhile drama which shows some of the ins and outs of revenge porn such as the law when it comes to nude photos it then tosses outrageous drama in to the mix such as Barbara driving down a dark road to confront a van driver who is following her.
+"Break-Up Nightmare" is such a flip flop movie because for every good point that it makes it then does something bad.